isobarbaric/Cardano-Method/README.md

 ## How It Works

-`cardano-method` implements Gerolamo Cardano's famous method of solving cubic equations - 'Cardano Method'.
-Separated amongst various stages, this library **mirrors the steps described as Cardano's Method**.
+`cardano-method` implements Gerolamo Cardano's famous method of solving cubic equations - 'Cardano's Method'.
+Separated amongst various stages, this library **mirrors the steps described in Cardano's Method**.

-## Why Use Cardano's Method
+## Why Use `cardano-method`

 ### Fast Results